 When Ignacio Rodriguez started Epix in late 2015, he was driven by a desire to tell human stories.
 He had previously worked in France at a company that combined education and technology.
 This was the beginning of his journey in social entrepreneurship.
 “I decided to follow my more social side and I quit my job,” says Rodriguez.
 Teaming up with a friend, he moved to Asia to pursue his storytelling.
 With one person working in the Philippines and the other in Nepal, the two would meet up in India, their ultimate goal being to create a network of Non-Governmental Organisations (NGOs) in the region.

 It was in India that Rodriguez had an epiphany.
 He was working in Northern India when he came across a small family.
-The moment where he saw them helping each other to wash clothes in the Ganges River made him realise how inter-connected humans across the world are.
-He saw the values and principles he grew up with in Venezuela reflected in that small family so far away from his home.
-“I realised that wow, this is something I really like doing.”
-In that moment, he decided to buy a ticket back to his hometown of Caracas, Venezuela.
+The moment where he saw them helping each other to wash clothes in the Ganges River made him realize how inter-connected humans across the world are.
+He saw the values and principles he grew up in Venezuela reflected in that small family so far away from his home.
+“I realized that wow, this is something I really like doing.”
+At that moment, he decided to buy a ticket back to his hometown of Caracas, Venezuela.